VladaAlek/find-mysterious-word/README.md

 - As a first-time visitor, clarity and quick understanding are paramount.
 Right off the bat, the ....to be elaborated

-- **typing-mashine-efect** implemented in the Introduction section aimes to ensure that the users are familiar with the rules of the game
+- **typing-machine-effect** implemented in the Introduction section aims to ensure that the users are familiar with the rules of the game

-- *issues noticed:* Capitalization of the first letter in the answers, for instance "Rome" is not required in all games.
+- *issues noticed:* Capitalization of the first letter in the answers, for instance, "Rome" is not required in all games.
 It causes situations in which some words start with the capital letter unnecessarily.
 Hence, the user can expect the results like "Hammer", instead of "hammer".

 - game count ensures better game navigation